Holly-Horwood/keto_kitchen/README.md

 **Media:**

-- DOC Location Map Api - Crown Copyright: Department of Conservation Te Papa Atawhai [2019].
-- kea.jpg & cathedralcove.jpg both obtained from Flickers Creative Commons website.
+-   Most images were supplied by Pixabay and Flickr
-- All other images supplied by Holly Horwood and Ryan Connor from our personal collection.
+- All other images supplied by Holly Horwood
-- Tent and Hut icons by icons8.com
 - Favicon was generated using favicon.io
-- gatadeoro for his post on Stack Exchange that helped with the geo.js file creation https://gis.stackexchange.com/questions/225065/converting-nztm-new-zealand-transverse-mercator-to-lat-long
-- Google Maps Marker Clusterer care of the team at google maps https://github.com/googlemaps/v3-utility-library/tree/master/markerclusterer
+-   File size uploaded image checker and file preview Javascript Code, Original code courtesy of nkon https://stackoverflow.com/questions/4459379/preview-an-image-before-it-is-uploaded
+-   Star ratings widget courtesy of https://rating-widget.com/
+-   Google fonts: Kaushan Script

 **Acknowledgements:**

 Thanks to Sebastian Immel my mentor for all of his help and patience.
-Thanks also to the students and staff at Code Institute especially my tutors Nakita, Haley and Dick.
+Thanks also to the students and staff at Code Institute especially my tutors Sebastian and Dick.

-Thank you also to Mick and Julian at DOC for all of their help and awesome API.

 Star ratings app from rating widget https://rating-widget.com/get/rating/javascript/#editor

-MongoDB Schema
-relational schema we are using nesting.
-Diet and course are not likely to be edited by users, they are administratively designed data.
-The other rational is that they are simple data as they have only one field and that is tyheir name.
-However the recipe collection could be quite large so for the simple purpose of populating checkboxes or search and editing we store them in their own collectiona as well.

-Google fonts: Kaushan Script